Going Deeper...Christy and Emanuel on Climate Change

 By Amy Willis

 For those of you wishing to dig a little deeper into this week’s episode on climate change, here are some additional questions for your consideration.
-Share your thoughts in the comments, or share the questions with others, and let us know how it goes.

 1. Why do you think non-experts are so passionate about climate change and macroeconomics?
 How do you think they would justify their passion?
 Do you think evidence can settle these disputes?
 What can be done to “detribalize” these debates?